 We at Hyfe, Inc., are a company devoted to working on tools to better understand the importance of cough.
 It is Hyfe’s intention in the future to seek regulatory approval for medical products that analyze cough in order that they may be used to diagnose, monitor, and facilitate better treatment of respiratory illnesses.

 Are you worried about coughing up mucus?
 Well, it is nothing to be afraid of, much less to let fear get the best of you.

 Coughing up mucus is the body's natural response to irritation or infection in the respiratory system.
 It can be a normal and healthy response to respiratory irritation, such as exposure to pollutants or allergens.

 But what is mucus?
 Mucus is a sticky, gel-like substance produced by the lining of the respiratory tract; it helps to protect and moisturize the airways, trap and clear foreign particles, and fight infections.
 It is also produced in other parts of the body, including the GI tract (stomach and colon), eyes, and inner ear.

 It may also entrap:

 Interestingly there are reasons why mucus happens in the respiratory system.
 Studies1 suggest that functions of respiratory mucus include keeping the respiratory tract hydrated and serving as a barrier against the outside environment by trapping particulates, including infections.

 Let's dig deeper into what the color or texture of your mucus specifies.
 Keep in mind your doctor will go for a sputum test to conclude.

 Mucus with air bubbles or a foamy appearance is usually normal.
-However, if your mucus shows a slight pink or light reddish shade, it might be a sign of chronic illness.
+However, if your mucus shows a slight pink or light reddish shade, it might be a sign of chronic illness such as:

 This research article states: Cough and Sputum Production Are Associated With Frequent Exacerbations and Hospitalizations in COPD Subjects.